1.1 Timelines for the Northern Contaminants Program Call for Proposals

 All NCP-funded projects must conform to the guidelines outlined below.

 The NCP requires that all funded projects be carried out in partnership with Northerners.
-Scientists are encouraged to work with community leaders, Elders, hunters and other knowledgeable individuals to incorporate traditional knowledge into the design and conduct of the study.
+Scientists are encouraged to work with community leaders, Elders, hunters and other knowledgeable individuals to incorporate Indigenous knowledge into the design and conduct of the study.
 Community input to the research is important, as are sensitive and sound researcher–community relations; all must be clearly demonstrated in project proposals.
-The Regional Contaminants Committees (RCCs) and the Inuit Research Advisors (IRAs) play a particularly important role in this respect and should be involved in any steps taken to work with the communities, see Contacts.
+The Regional Contaminants Committees (RCCs) and the Inuit Research Advisors (IRAs) play a particularly important role in this respect and are to be involved in any steps taken to work with the communities, see Contacts.

 1.5.2 Training the next generation of Arctic scientists